Keeping It Simple Italian

 Sausages should be cooked until their internal temperature which is read by an instant-read thermometer or meat thermometer reaches 160 degrees.

-What To Serve With Baked Italian Sausages
+What To Pair With Baked Italian Sausage

 I love serving these with a simple side of San Marzano marinara sauce.
 Here are some more easy dishes to pair with it: